 The Writers' Series at LTCC welcomes poet and writer Camille T. Dungy for a free reading & book signing in the Board/Aspen Room on Thurs.
-June 15 from 7pm-9pm.
+June 15 at 8pm.
 Dungy will read selections of her work, answer audience questions, and sign copies of her books, which will be for sale at the event.
 Students, staff, and the community are all welcome to join in.

 Dungy is the author of four collections of poetry: Trophic Cascade (Wesleyan UP, 2017), Smith Blue (Southern Illinois UP, 2011), Suck on the Marrow (Red Hen Press, 2010), and What to Eat, What to Drink, What to Leave for Poison (Red Hen Press, 2006).
 Her debut collection of personal essays, on sale June 2017, is Guidebook to Relative Strangers: Journeys Into Race, Motherhood, and History (W. W. Norton, 2017).
 Dungy edited Black Nature: Four Centuries of African American Nature Poetry (UGA, 2009), co-edited the From the Fishouse poetry anthology (Persea, 2009), and served as associate editor for Gathering Ground: A Reader Celebrating Cave Canem’s First Decade(University of Michigan Press, 2006).